PrivacyStreams/PrivacyStreams.github.io/index.md

 | `Audio.TIMESTAMP` | `"timestamp"` | `Long` | The timestamp of when current audio record is generated. |
 | `Audio.AUDIO_DATA` | `"audio_data"` | `AudioData` | The abstraction of the audio . |

-Below is an example of an audio record, in which the value of "audio_uri" field is the path to the recorded audio:
+Below is an example of an audio record, in which the value of "audio_data" field is an abstraction of a recorded audio:
 <pre>
     <code class="language-json">// An example of Audio Item.
     {
         "timestamp": 1489528266640,
-        "audio_uri": "file:///data/app/com.github.privacystreams/audio_1489528266640.3gp"
+        "audio_data": <AudioData@12416728>
     }</code></pre>

 Each data type has a list of providers that can produce such type of data.